ComponentKitchen/Composable/README.md

    keyword in ES6 and decorators in ES7.
 All features are also available in plain ES5.

+The Composable class can be installed from this repository via npm.
+Composable can then be imported as an ES6 module from `/src/Composable.js`.
+An ES5-ready version can be included from `/dist/Composable.js`.

 Issues that come up with mixins
 -------------------------------